Graph and wreath products of cellular automata: -cancellation and unique visits

 The proof shows more: we can pick the homomorphism to be the one described in~\eqref{eq:ith}, with respect to some finite clopen partition.

 \begin{lemma} Let $X$ be a $G$-system and let $A$ be a finite nontrivial abelian group.
-If the action is $A$ithful then there is a faithful subshift factor. \end{lemma}
+If the action does not have $A$-cancellation then there is a faithful subshift factor (in particular, not having $A$-cancellation implies faithfulness). \end{lemma}

-Here, recall that group actions on compact metrizable zero-dimensional spaces are inverse limits of expansive ones, i.e.\ their subshift factors obtained by recording only the current partition element visited along an orbit, with respect to a finite partition.
+Here, recall that group actions on compact metrizable zero-dimensional spaces are inverse limits of expansive ones, namely they are inverse limits of their subshift factors obtained by recording only the current partition element visited along an orbit, with respect to a finite partition.

 A faithful subshift factor implies faithfulness, but not vice versa.
 For example the natural action of a residually finite group on its profinite completion is faithful but its subshift factors are finite.